Variant Analysis Tool

 What file format should I use for variant analysis?

-What information does the clinical significance analysis provide?
+What does the clinical significance column show?

-What is population frequency and why is it important?
+What is population frequency (MAF) here?

-How is protein impact calculated?
+How is protein impact determined?

 Why should I select a batch size?